dde/qqcs/README.md

-    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit ualt - use the alternate definition of a general 1-qubit unitary matrix none - reset all switches
+    kdisp - display quantum states in ket notation (default is transposed column vector) trace - display the resulting quantum state (or equivalent matrix) at each step of the quantum circuit ualt - use the alternate definition of a general 1-qubit unitary matrix rzeroes - replace zeroe values with periods in matrix displays for readability ocache - cache oracles once they are generated none - reset all switches, and clear the instruction cache

 When the $name appears in a comment, the switch is toggled.

 ### Interactive Help

     The keyword $gate[s] immediately following the hash character in an interactive comment will display a short help regarding the available gates.
+The keyword $help will display a list of comment switches.

 ## Conclusion